 You have to drink water but in moderate quantities.
 Water is essential to keep your skin hydrated and moisturized from within.
 It also helps in flushing out the toxins (1).
 Drink a minimum of 2 liters of water.
-You can also take the help of fresh fruit juices, smoothies, and green juices to keep up your moisture levels.
+You can also take the help of fresh fruit juices, smoothies, green juices, and green tea to keep up your moisture levels.

 2. Keep Track Of Your Allergens

 Allergy and sensitive skin are arch-rivals.
 Scorching sun, pollutants, smoke, dust, pollen, tar, petrol, cosmetics, food items – the list goes on.
 Sun is the biggest enemy of skin; tan and sunburns are quite common.
-Dust also leaves you with rashes, as do certain face washes and face masks.
+Dust also leaves you with rashes, as do certain face washes and face masks so it’s better and safer to use hypoallergenic, non-toxic, and fragrance-free products.
 Make a note of what affects your skin and stay away from them instead of searching for a solution every time you encounter the problem (2).

 3. Moisturize With Coconut Oil

 Dry roast 10 black peppercorns.
 Heat about 1 liter coconut oil in a deep pan, add the crushed peppercorns with 3 to 4 dried Indian gooseberries, 10 curry leaves, and a handful of henna leaves.
 Steep it for about 10 to 12 minutes or until oil changes its color to black and gives a nice aroma.
+You can also add essential oils like lavender and calendula to soothe inflammation and allergies.
 Store this oil and use it daily to massage your skin.
 Along with moisturizing the skin, it will give your skin an enviable glow too.
 You can use the same oil to moisturize your dry scalp to prevent hair fall.